jackmaden/philosophybreak/src/pages/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/index.md

 And, if we cannot trust information obtained from our senses, then how can we confirm the existence of an external world?

 Maybe our brains are just in vats somewhere, hooked up to a load of computers, and all this ‘experience’ is mere simulation.
-Or maybe nothing physical exists at all and this is all just one big hallucination — _everything_ is an illusion, a figment of the mental realm.
+Or maybe nothing physical exists at all and this is all just one big hallucination – _everything_ is an illusion, a figment of the mental realm, or even the conjurings of an Evil Demon determined to mislead us about the true nature of reality...

 Poor old Descartes got himself into a right state over all this: